 technologies with the desired features:

-sensitivity, high selectivity, high reliability, real-time and continuous monitoring, portability (in
+sensitivity, high spatial resolution, high specificity or targeting, high reliability, real-time and continuous monitoring

 These features would bring